-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This keeps you from working through your entire application process and discovering at the end that your interest rate has gone up.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for your application process.
+This saves you from working through your entire application process and learning at the end that your interest rate has risen higher.

 Do you have a question regarding a mortgage program?